Andrés Serna

 Andrés Felipe Serna Martínez (born 15 November 1997) is a Colombian weightlifter.
 He won the gold medal in the men's 96 kg event at the 2022 Pan American Weightlifting Championships held in Bogotá, Colombia.
 He is also a two-time gold medalist at the 2022 Bolivarian Games held in Valledupar, Colombia.

-In 2017, he competed in the men's 94 kg event at the World Weightlifting Championships held in Anaheim, California, United States.
+In 2017, Serna competed in the men's 94 kg event at the World Weightlifting Championships held in Anaheim, California, United States.
 He also competed in the men's 96 kg event at the 2021 World Weightlifting Championships held in Tashkent, Uzbekistan.
-He competed in the men's 109 kg event at the 2022 South American Games held in Asunción, Paraguay.
+Serna competed in the men's 109 kg event at the 2022 South American Games held in Asunción, Paraguay.